 - 1. Community Impact the organization makes a positive impact toward a healthy and vibrant community. - 2.
-Equity, Diversity, and Inclusion the organization is committed to dismantling systemic racism and to advancing policies and practices of Equity, Diversity, and Inclusion, contributing to a healthy and vibrant community. - 3.
-Operations and Sustainability the organization demonstrates efficient and sustainable operations.
+Community Engagement the organization is engaging with and representative of the entire community. - Operations and Sustainability the organization demonstrates efficient and sustainable operations.

 Funding Levels